-We’re looking for simple suggestions as to how we could further reduce our larder’s ecological footprint, reducing food miles and making our place more sustainable.
+I’m looking for simple suggestions as to how I could further reduce our larder’s ecological footprint, reducing food miles, greenhouse emissions and making Bellis more sustainable.

-The cost of food is intimately linked to the cost of oil, prices are fast rising and we have a tight budget.
-So last month I listed all the products in our larder from agar agar to veggie sausages.
+The cost of food is intimately linked to the cost of oil so prices are rising and I have a tight budget.
+Last month I listed all the products in the larder from agar agar to veggie sausages.
 I recorded them by name and, if possible, where the manufacturer said they were made.
+Lax Australian labelling laws make tracing origins difficult.

 At primary school we did a similar exercise thirty odd years ago in Britain.
 Each pupil used a map of the world where coloured threads connected London to the various places where their families’ food originated.

-Jeff created the muffin-shaped graphic above.
-It works clockwise, starting with 100% Australian grown/ manufactured goods with the fewest food miles.
+The muffin-shaped graphic (above) works clockwise, starting with 100% Australian grown/ manufactured goods with the fewest food miles (coloured purple).
 Next come products containing both Australian and imported goods, and so on.
-The last muffin segment, where origins were declared ‘imported’, we assumed travelled the most food miles.
+The last muffin segment, where origins were declared ‘imported’, I assumed travelled the most food miles.

 - The biggest footprint reduction comes from growing your own food.
-We grow 70% of our fresh fruit, vegetables, herbs and spices.
-We still buy rice, bread, pasta, etc, and spend $90 per person per week on shopping.
+Even in ongoing drought, I grow 70% of the fresh fruit, vegetables, herbs and spices required.
+I still buy rice, bread, pasta, etc, and spend $10 per person per day on shopping for three people;

 - A lot of petrol is wasted on convenience – short, one-off shopping trips.
 Like buying a six-pack of beer.
-So we shop less often.
-Jeff bought a recycled bike for quick trips to the bakery and bottle shop.
+I shop less frequently.
+Jeff bought a recycled bike for quick trips to the bakery;

 - More petrol is wasted by importing fresh food that’s already produced in Australia.
-So we buy locally grown and organic locally grown where possible.
-Organic food production uses far less petrol than industrial food.
-Organic farming sequesters carbon too.
+So I buy locally grown and organic locally grown where possible.
+Organic food production uses less petrol than industrial food.
+Organic farming sequesters carbon too;

-Meanwhile I’m working on that yellow 10% – buying a herb drier and a mortar and pestle for producing more and better home grown herbs.
+Meanwhile I’m working on that yellow 10% – I bought a herb drier and a mortar and pestle for producing more and better home grown herbs.
+I can’t grow every ingredient required to make curry powder, but I can certainly grow the spices required to make a curry base.
+And without displacing staple foods from the food garden too!

 Suggestions for improving our larders’ ecological footprint are welcome.